 The idea came to me when we were on our annual two-week holiday in Fiji.
 Crazy ideas often occur on tropical islands, I’m pretty sure that’s a scientific fact.

-In the taxi to the airport at the end of our holiday, we were both feeling a little glum.
+In the taxi to the airport at the end of our holiday, we were feeling a little glum.
 I said something like, “I don’t want to go home.
-Let’s just quit our jobs and go travelling” – I only kinda meant it.
-Dave said yes, but he didn’t know how we could afford it.
-(Side note: Dave has a way of validating my crazy ideas.
+Let’s just quit our jobs and go travelling”.
+Now, I only kinda meant it.
+But my husband said yes, even though he had no idea how we could afford it.
+(Side note: My husband has a way of validating my crazy ideas.
 He almost always agrees with my plans, and sometimes he says nice things like ‘being married to you is such an adventure’. )

 - Budgeting for Long-Term Travel: How Our Family of Four Does It

 - The Opposite of Living Beyond Your Means

 - How I’m Creating a Life I Don’t Need to Retire From

 - From Spendthrift to Frugalista: How I Became ‘Good with Money’